microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 - Switching Down: <kbd>tab</kbd> or <kbd>downArrow</kbd>
 - Switching Up: <kbd>shift+tab</kbd> or <kbd>upArrow</kbd>

 As the user is cycling through the tab list, the selected tab will be highlighted but the terminal won't actually switch focus to the selected tab.
+This also applies to pointer interaction.
+Hovering over an item with a mouse will highligh the item but not switch to the tab.

 #### Closing the Switcher and Bringing a Tab into Focus